-- a) The "Summer Semester" will last from the Monday following Commencement until the Friday preceding Matriculation.
+- A. The "Summer Semester" will last from the Monday following Commencement until the Friday preceding Matriculation.
 This would be for administrative purposes only, and no classes would be taught for that entire period.
-"Sessions" will be taught within the Summer Semester as follows: - b) Summer Term I - i.
-Classes will begin the Monday immediately following Commencement. - ii.
-There will be no classes on Memorial Day, unless this is impractical, as in the case of a travel seminar. - iii.
-The last day of classes will be the fourth Monday after the start of the session. - iv.
-As appropriate, time for final examinations shall be built into this schedule by course instructors. - c) Summer Term II - i.
-Classes will begin the Tuesday following the last day of Summer Term I - ii.
+"Sessions" will be taught within the Summer Semester as follows: - B. Summer Term I - a.
+Classes will begin the Monday immediately following Commencement. - b.
+There will be no classes on Memorial Day, unless this is impractical, as in the case of a travel seminar. - c.
+The last day of classes will be the fourth Monday after the start of the session. - d.
+As appropriate, time for final examinations shall be built into this schedule by course instructors.

+C. Summer Term II

+- a.
+Classes will begin the Tuesday following the last day of Summer Term I - b.
 There will be no classes on Independence Day.
 If Independence Day falls on a weekend, there will be no classes the following Monday.
 If Independence Day falls on a Tuesday there will be no classes the immediately preceding Monday.
-If Independence Day falls on a Thursday there will be no classes the immediately following Friday. - iii.
-The last day of classes will be the 35th business day inclusive after the start of the session, but not counting the holidays as per (ii) above. - iv.
-As appropriate, time for final examinations shall be built into this schedule by course instructors. - d) Summer Enrichment Sessions - i.
-These terms will float within the "Summer Semester" and will usually last for two weeks. - ii.
+If Independence Day falls on a Thursday there

+- will be no classes the immediately following Friday. - c.
+The last day of classes will be the 35th business day inclusive after the start of the session, but not counting the holidays as per (ii) above. - d.
+As appropriate, time for final examinations shall be built into this schedule by course instructors.

+D. Summer Enrichment Sessions

+- a.
+These terms will float within the "Summer Semester" and will usually last for two weeks. - b.
 Students who have matriculated at Allegheny College are ineligible to register for classes during Summer Enrichment Sessions.

-See Appendix I for the Academic Calendars for the years 2018-2019 through 2022-2023.
+See the Registrar's Academic Calendars website for the academic calendars through 2025-2026.